theupdateframework/taps/tap7.md

 def update_client(target, metadata_directory, targets_directory):

   # The HTTP repository that serves metadata and update files to client.
 Not
-  # all implementations of the framework use this transport mechanism serve
+  # all implementations of the framework use this transport mechanism to serve
   # files.
   REPOSITORY_MIRROR = http://localhost:8001